The organization

 Mike Soltys

-Mike Soltys was hired in the summer of 1980 as a college intern by ESPN’s founder, Bill Rasmussen, and served 43 years in ESPN’s corporate communications department, the last 20 as a vice president.
-He currently is a part-time Historian for ESPN and is working on a documentary on Rasmussen and the launch of ESPN.
+Mike Soltys was hired in 1980 as a college intern by ESPN’s founder, Bill Rasmussen, and served 43 years in ESPN’s corporate communications department, the last 20 as a vice president.
+He currently is a part-time Historian for ESPN and is working on a documentary and book on Rasmussen and the launch of ESPN.

 He received a Master of Arts from the University of Hartford in 1994.
-Soltys gave the Distinguished Alumnus Address to UConn’s 2017 Communications class and in 2024 received the colleges Lifetime Achievement Award.
+Mike was awarded a Lifetime Achievement Award from UConn’s School of Communications in 2024 and was named a Distinguished Alumnus by the College of Liberal Arts and Sciences (CLAS) in 2025.
 He, his wife and their four children, all UConn grads, were honored as a family at the 2016 UConn Alumni Legacy Breakfast.
-Soltys and his sisters sponsor an annual scholarship at UConn, in honor of their parents, for an undergraduate who is working toward a career in athletic communications.
-He also frequently speaks at the University and has served as a mentor
+Mike and his sisters sponsor an annual scholarship at UConn, in honor of their parents, for an undergraduate who is working toward a career in athletic communications.
+He joined the Advisory Board for UConn’s CLAS in 2025.

-Previously, Soltys has served on the Board of Directors of the Bristol Family Center, the Southington Chamber of Commerce and on a sports information/marketing Advisory Board for the University of Hartford.
+Previously, Mike has served on the Board of Directors of the Bristol Family Center and the Southington Chamber of Commerce.
 He helped open the Imagine Nation Children’s Museum in Bristol and served them for 10 years as an advisor.
 He also coached several youth sports, including 11 seasons of basketball, and for many years was a lector and confirmation mentor at his church.

 Jackie Majerus